[?] Subscribe To This Site

 To get the best results from the substitution, consider that chickens have more moisture and more fat than do rabbits.
 So, rabbits usually need to be cooked longer than chicken, unless a very young fryer is used.
 Additionally, you'd be wise to add in some fat, for example, oil, cream or butter, depending on the recipe used.
 For example, our Lapin au Vin recipe below uses bacon which adds fat, and cooks the rabbit in a broth, adding moisture.
 (That is one genuinely tasty rabbit recipe!)

-Here's our Favorite Rabbit Recipes
+Here are our Favorite Rabbit Recipes

 Lapin au Vin

 Our very favorite rabbit recipe.
-Savory rabbit fried in bacon drippings, and then simmered in a piquant wine sauce (Pictured above).
+Savory rabbit fried in bacon drippings, and then simmered in a piquant wine sauce (pictured above).

 Rabbit Dumplings